 Prepare Native Project

-The very first step involves the configuration of the native project using Cordova for Android as shown below.
+The first step involves configuring the native project using Cordova for Android as shown below.

 We must be in Ionic project directory i.e. the hello app directory else, Ionic will throw an error saying Sorry! ionic Cordova prepare can only be run in an Ionic project directory.